2. Admission and Registration

 However, a Graduate Studies Committee may recommend, with the consent of the graduate dean, that a student be admitted to the Graduate School with conditions.
 The committee may require the student to maintain a certain grade point average or to take a certain number of semester hours of coursework.
 A conditionally admitted student may also be required to remedy deficiencies in undergraduate preparation by taking upper-division or graduate courses.
 The graduate adviser notifies the student of these conditions at the time of admission.
 A student who does not fulfill the conditions within the specified time may be barred from subsequent registration in the Graduate School.
 If the student changes his or her major before the conditions have been fulfilled, the conditions remain in effect unless the graduate adviser for the new program, on behalf of the Graduate Studies Committee, petitions the graduate dean and receives approval for them to be changed.

-Any person who would like to take graduate coursework without becoming a candidate for an advanced degree may apply for admission to a graduate program as a nondegree student.
+An individual who wishes to take graduate coursework without becoming a candidate for an advanced degree may apply for admission to a graduate program as a nondegree (graduate) student.
 The applicant must submit an application and transcripts of all college coursework to the Graduate and International Admissions Center; Graduate Record Examinations scores are not required.
 Admission must be recommended by the Graduate Studies Committee for the program and approved by the graduate dean.
 Enrollment as a nondegree student is limited to one year.
 Nondegree students are not eligible to be teaching assistants, assistant instructors, graduate research assistants, academic assistants, or assistants (graduate).

-A graduate nondegree student who decides to seek a graduate degree must submit the material described in "Applying for Admission" below by the program's deadline and must pay the usual application fee.
-A degree-seeking student may petition to have applied to the master's degree up to six semester hours of graduate credit earned while he or she was a graduate nondegree student.
+A nondegree (graduate) student who decides to seek a degree must submit the material described in "Applying for Admission" below by the program's deadline and must pay the usual application fee.
+A degree-seeking student may petition to have applied to the master's degree up to six semester hours of graduate credit earned while he or she was a nondegree (graduate) student.

 Undergraduate nondegree students.
 With the approval of the instructor and the graduate adviser, an undergraduate nondegree student may take any graduate course for which he or she has met the prerequisite.
 The student will not receive credit toward a graduate degree for courses he or she takes as an undergraduate nondegree student.

 Exchange students.
-A graduate student who is admitted to the University through a reciprocal exchange program is classified as a nondegree student and is subject to all policies affecting nondegree students.
+A student who is admitted to the University through a reciprocal exchange program is classified as a nondegree student, either undergraduate or graduate, and is subject to all policies affecting nondegree students.
 Additional information about the exchange student status is given below.

 Application for admission to the Graduate School consists of submitting to the Graduate and International Admissions Center the official application form, transcripts, test scores, and processing fees.
 The Graduate Admission Bulletin contains instructions and forms.
 Students may also indicate their interest in assistantships and fellowships on these forms.

-The Graduate Admission Bulletin is available on-line.
-Students are encouraged to submit on-line applications because they can be processed more quickly than paper applications.
+The Graduate Admission Bulletin is available in print from the Graduate and International Admissions Center and online at http://www.utexas.edu/student/giac/.
+Students are encouraged to submit online applications because they can be processed more quickly than paper applications.

 Each graduate program may require the submission of additional materials.
 These materials vary by program, but examples include letters of reference, auditions, samples of the student's work, and personal statements.
 Information about required materials is available from the graduate adviser of each program.